Moodli/codevscovid19_moodli/README.md

 5. /var/www/\* must be owned not by root but the default [or specified user]
 6. MongoDB
 7. Credentials (API KEY)
+8. The ML's Script Path is realtive to the location of which it's being called. [childSpawn / or manually using python3]

 ```javascript
 //Initialize the Remote Folder: